Fredrik-Siljeblad/spock/README.md

         -   As main font I have chosen 'Russo One', with Sans Serif as a fallback font family.
 'Russo One' looks a bit like the fonts used in the 'Star Trek'.
     -   #### Imagery
-        -   I found an image on [Big Bang Theory Fandom Wiki](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock), that I used as a background image.
+        -   I found an image on [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Pierre_ciseaux_feuille_l%C3%A9zard_spock_aligned.svg), that I used as a background image.

    ### Wireframes
     -   Being a very simple set up there was no wireframing done.

 ## Features